aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ```
 </details>

 In this example, the item's id is `Werribee`.
 The asset location is `Werribee.geojson`, which means `Werribee.geojson` should be discovered in the current directory `Example`.
 We have also provided the `collection_date` and `collection_time` in the config.
-Save the config file (either the csv or json) in the current directory - i.e `simple_config.json`.
+Save the config file (either the csv or json) in the current directory - i.e `simple_config.json` or `simple_config.csv`.
+If you use the csv version, change the name accordingly in the example commands.

 Now run the stac generator serialise command from the terminal: